Best Things To Do In Nerja, Spain In One Day

 If you still don’t have enough sightseeing, and you still have the strengths you can drive to Torrox, which claims to have “the best climate in Europe”.
 The town is divided into two parts: Torrox Costa and Torrox Pueblo, 4km inland.
 On Torrox Costa, you’ll find beautiful beaches, lighthouse, Roman archaeological remains, and 15th-century watchtowers.
 In Torrox Pueblo just stroll through the streets, rest for a while on Plaza de la Constitución and the 17th century Nuestra Señora de la Encarnación Church.

-Learn more: 7 Best Things To Do In Torrox, Spain
+Learn more: 7 Best Things To Do in Torrox Pueblo and Costa, Spain

 How to get to Nerja, Spain?

 Nerja is located 7km from Frigiliana, 55km from Malaga, 90km from Mijas Pueblo, and 100km from Antequera.
-The most convenient way to get to Nerja is by car.
+The most convenient way to get to Nerja is by car or by bus.

 Where to park in Nerja?